repalash/threepipe/README.md

   },
   onComplete: () => isMovedUp = true,
   onStop: () => throw(new Error('Animation stopped')),
+  onEnd: () => console.log('Animation ended'), // This runs after both onComplete and onStop
 })

 // await for animation.
-This promise will reject only if an exception is thrown in onStop await anim.promise.catch((e)=>{
+This promise will reject only if an exception is thrown in onStop or onComplete. onStop rejects if throwOnStop is true await anim.promise.catch((e)=>{
   console.log(e, 'animation stopped before completion') });